Topics of plans for the section "Knowledge"

 2

-Theme is knowledge.
+The theme is knowledge.

-Tasks C8 on the topic "Cognition".
+Assignments C8 on the topic "Knowledge".

-Levels of knowledge».
+levels of knowledge».

 Two sides of knowledge.

-The main forms of sensory knowledge:
+The main forms of sensory cognition:

-a) feeling;
+a) sensation

 b) perception;

-c) View
+c) presentation

 3. Forms of rational knowledge: